I am Malachi Lily, Maggie Lily, Mother Hawkmoth, cutty black sow.

 My accomplishments: I attended University of the Arts (Valedictorian, Class of 2017).
 I was the African Diaspora Collective President and through that I founded and curated "O:O Our Black Arts Festival" for the past 3 years, a festival for marginalized black artists ("othered others.")
 I was the first non-illustrator invited to participate in the University of the Arts ELY Illustration Thesis, where I received the 2017 Plastic Club Membership Award.
 I also curated The Barnes Foundation's 2016 December Free First Sunday, and still work for them as Agent assisting with acquiring talent for events.

 As a poet I have been featured numerous times in University of the Arts' literary magazine: Underground Pool.
-I've also been an Editor's Choice in Philadelphia Stories, selected to read at the More Stately Mansions exhibition with CherPOP Gallery, was invited to read at the University of Pennsylvania's Kelly Writers House, I won best poem at the University of the Arts in 2015, 2016, and 2017, and was selected to introduce and work with 2015 Poetry Pulitzer Prize Winner Gregory Pardlo.
-Now postgrad I was a featured artist and poet at the NYC Poetry Festival, a visual arts participant in the Human Festival, and taught an Active Imagination workshop at the UArts and the Afrofuturist Time Camp 001.
-I was commissioned by both the Philadelphia Jazz Society and Portland's Creeping Museum, and had my work featured in Z Publishing's "Pennsylvania's Best Emerging Poets."
-I was also selected as one of 5 writers for the VICE Network Experience where I was sent to Cape Town, South Africa to work with musician Spoek Mathambo.
+I've also been an Editor's Choice for the 2017 Philadelphia Stories Sandy Crimmins National Poetry Prize, selected to read at the 2017 More Stately Mansions exhibition with CherPOP Gallery, was invited to read at the University of Pennsylvania's Kelly Writers House in 2016, won best poem at the University of the Arts in 2015, 2016, and 2017, had my work featured in Z Publishing's 2017 Pennsylvania's Best Emerging Poets, was selected to introduce and work with 2015 Poetry Pulitzer Prize Winner Gregory Pardlo in 2016, and was also selected as one of 5 writers for the 2017 VICE Network Experience where I was sent to Cape Town, South Africa to work with musician Spoek Mathambo.